calebjmatthews/endless-desert/concept.md

     - Tomb of the Porcelain Soldiers
     - Cascade of Prismatic Sand
   - Rumors of the All River Delta
     - Hall of Silken Mirrors
     - Twin Moons' Grotto
     - Sprawling Ice House
   - Rumors of the Near Desert
-    - Under-Reservoir
+    - Abandoned Alabaster Mine (Greenish ore)
     - Painted Ravine (Clay)
     - Cave of Vines and Dew (Rare seeds)